atesliuk/rtms-proteomics/README.md

 Analysis code for the manuscript:

 > **Pre-treatment serum proteomic markers of response and remission to intermittent theta-burst stimulation in treatment-resistant depression: an exploratory study.**
-> *Tesliuk A, Valiulis V, Kaupinis A, Germanavičius A, Navakauskienė R, Valiulienė G. Journal, year, and DOI to be added.*
+> *Tesliuk A, Valiulis V, Kaupinis A, Germanavičius A, Valius M, Navakauskienė R, Valiulienė G. Journal, year, and DOI to be added.*

 This repository contains the complete, single-file Python pipeline that reproduces every statistical result, figure, and supplementary table in the paper.